glouppe/info8006-introduction-to-ai/lecture6.md

 class: middle

 If we can answer whether $P(Y=1)>0$, then we answer whether 3SAT has a solution.
-By reduction, inference in Bayesian networks is therefore **NP-hard**.
+- By reduction, inference in Bayesian networks is therefore **NP-hard**.
 - There is no known efficient probabilistic inference algorithm in general.

 ???

-R: rehearse this slide
+R: explain what is reduction (oral)

 ---